apitestbase/apitestbase.github.io/Endpoints-Management.md

 Notice that while unmanaged endpoint can be edited in test step edit view, managed endpoint can only be edited in the Environments area.

 ## Changing from managed endpoint to unmanaged for a test step
-Clicking the Unmanage button will allow you to change the already chosen managed endpoint to unmanaged (keeping the managed one untouched).
+Clicking the Unmanage Endpoint button will allow you to change the already chosen managed endpoint to unmanaged (keeping the managed one untouched).

 [![Unmanage a Managed Endpoint for a Test Step](https://github.com/zheng-wang/irontest/blob/master/screenshots/env-mgmt/unmanage-endpoint.png)](https://github.com/zheng-wang/irontest/blob/master/screenshots/env-mgmt/unmanage-endpoint.png)